mikgroup/mridata-python/README.md

 Usage
 =====

-After installing, there will be a binary callable from terminal.
+After installing, you can upload to mridata directly from command line.

 To upload GE dataset for example

 	mridata upload_ge --anatomy Knee --fullysampled True P123456.7

+The program will prompt you for username and password.